-Single day passes are also available until March 14th for only $20, and both single day or 3-Day Passes will be available at the door after the March deadline.
+Single day passes are also available until September 12th for only $20 each, and both single day or 3-Day Passes will be available at the door after the September deadline.

 HOTEL: One thing you can always count on is that the hotel will be sold out by show time.
 We take over the entire hotel, so things fill up nice and steady until there’s no rooms left by the show’s weekend start time.
 Help support the show and avoid the headache of having to stay down the road by making your room reservations today.
 Reserve your room through our web site, or by calling The Holiday Inn reservation line at 1-877-408-4913.
 Remember you MUST ask for “The Cinema Wasteland Room Rate”, or they will tell you that they are ”sold out” and have no rooms.
 And PLEASE only reserve as many rooms as you plan on using.

 HOW DO I SUBMIT MY MOVIE OR SHORT FILM FOR THE CW INDY FILM FEST?:

 You’ve still got a month to get your indy short or feature to us and have it considered for a screening at the October show, so here’s the rules on submitting your short or feature one last time.